 The highlight of an otherwise disappointing trip (from a butterfly perspective) to the Pyrénées in 2004 was that palaemon was seen in five different locations.
 It is not uncommon in eastern central France, I find, but they tend to be rather sedentary and hard to spot.

 In 2005, I chanced upon a thriving colony in Ain, where maybe as many as fifteen individuals could be counted.
 Their "buzzy" flight makes them harder to track than most skippers.
 The colouration varies quite significantly.

 Since then, I have found them fairly regularly at most locations in eastern France, and in one location in the Alpes-de-Haute-Provence where there have only been two previous records in that département.
-I revisited this site in 2014 and there were several individuals seen flying there, indicating that it was (is) quite a healthy colony.
+I revisited this site in 2014 and there were several individuals seen flying there, indicating that it was (and hopefully still is) quite a healthy colony.

 |32660||M||a slightly worn male seen in the cold and boggy region of the Morvan in central France.||620|

 |35143||M||a rather orange male, especially on the forewing.
 The extent of the orange suggests that this specimen could be considered as an aberration.||1100|

 |41960||M||a high altitude male, with slightly darker markings (or less orange), perhaps an altitude effect.||1830|

 |35141||M||an underside view, the photograph having been rotated through 180 degrees for convenience.
 This is probably the underside of 35146.||1100|